Crafting ideas

 photo source: elcroft.tumblr.com

-And the examples could go on, but I'm sure you get the idea.
-However, all these wooden elements need to be well prepared before use.
+The examples could go on, but I'm sure you get the idea.
+But all these wooden elements need to be well prepared before use.
 If you are embarking on such a project, let me give you a few tips:

-• Choose lighter wood when you want to use more elements.
+• Choose lighter woods when you want to use multiple elements.

-• Looking for wood with personality, beautiful design and texture and... flaws (knotsThe light will turn defects into qualities.
+• Looking for wood with personality, beautiful design and texture and... flaws (knotsLight will turn flaws into qualities.

-• Polish elements well beforehand to have as smooth a surface as possible.
+• Sand the elements well in advance to get as smooth a surface as possible.

-• If you want to stain the wood, use stains that are resistant to direct light, otherwise, over time, the stain will break down unevenly and stains will appear.
+• If you want to stain wood, use stains that are resistant to direct light, otherwise the stain will fade unevenly over time and stains will appear.

 • Use hardening varnishes.
-They are not as thermoplastic as the ones without the hardener.
+They're not as thermoplastic as the ones without hardener.

 • Do not choose varnishes with gloss level very large (very shiny).
-Right next to the bulbs the light will reflect totally and make you tired.
+The light will be totally reflected and will tire you.
 Use varnishes that are as matt as possible.

-I hope I've given you some interesting ideas.
-Now that spring has sprung, I feel the desire to DIY is thawing and a project like this is really worth a try.
-At least, I'm going to try it.
+I hope I have given you some interesting ideas.
+Now that spring is here, I feel the desire to DIY is thawing and such a project is really worth a try.
+At least, I'm going to try.
 If I come up with something nice I promise to show you.
 And I think I'll use reclaimed wood.
-It'll be doubly satisfying.
+I'll get double the satisfaction.

 luminaires